|

 perpetuate this computation.
 In other words, the complete power series

-for can be generated from an endless chain of equations
+can be generated from an endless chain of

 operators are uniquely identified for all